BrutalApe/rubik/Readme.md

 12/22/20
 noticed that pieces become rotated slightly when twisting a side while cube view is rotated.
 Can fix that by having the Camera move instead.
 Also, almost have corners rotating correctly (meaning the 2x2 will soon be functional)

+2x2 is functional.
+Corners working.
+Working on a hardcoded system for 3x3 edges, so maybe a pattern for all sizes will develop.